Ethan Nelson-Roberts

-Ethan Cameron O'Neil Nelson-Roberts is an English professional footballer who plays for Isthmian League side Cheshunt in Central Midfield.
+Ethan Cameron O'Neil Nelson-Roberts (born 3 December 2000) is an English professional footballer.
+He plays for Isthmian League side Cheshunt in Central Midfield.

 Playing career

 Nelson-Roberts joined AFC Wimbledon's youth set-up aged 12.
 In 2017/18 season he became Captain of AFC Wimbledon Under 18 Academy team.
 On 5 December, he made his professional debut as a substitute in a 2–0 EFL Trophy defeat at Yeovil Town.